nabapal/crypto_strangle_auto_delta/README.md

 - `DELTA_DEBUG_VERBOSE=true` traces all outbound Delta Exchange requests, logging masked payloads and latencies.

 Remember to turn the flags back to `false` once troubleshooting is complete.

+## Observability & Retention

+- Backend logs are emitted in structured JSON, written both to stdout and `logs/backend.log`.
+- `BackendLogTailService` streams new lines into the `backend_logs` table, making them queryable via the frontend Log Viewer and API (`/api/logs/backend`).
+- `BackendLogRetentionService` purges entries older than `BACKEND_LOG_RETENTION_DAYS` (default 7 days).
+- Use the Log Viewer tab to filter by level, correlation ID, event name, or free-text search; expand rows to inspect full payloads.
+- Host-level rotation (`logrotate`, etc.) can be layered onto `logs/backend.log` without breaking ingestion—the tailer handles truncation and rotations automatically.

 ## Webhook / L1 Stream Tester